Dextromethorphan (By mouth)

-Babee Cof Syrup, Children's Robitussin Cough Long Acting, Children's Triaminic Long Acting Cough, Cough DM, Creo-Terpin, Creomulsion Cough, Creomulsion For Children, Delsym, Dextromethorphan Polistirex, EntexPAC, Father John's Medicine, Good Neighbor Pharmacy Cough DM ER, Good Neighbor Pharmacy Cough Relief, Good Neighbor Tussin, Leader Cough DMThere may be other brand names for this medicine.
+Babee Cof Syrup, Children's Robitussin Cough Long Acting, Children's Triaminic Long Acting Cough, Cough DM, Creomulsion Cough, Creomulsion For Children, Delsym, Dextromethorphan Polistirex, Father John's Medicine, Good Neighbor Pharmacy Children's Cough DM, Good Neighbor Pharmacy Cough DM, Good Neighbor Pharmacy Cough DM ER, Good Neighbor Pharmacy Cough Gels, Good Neighbor Tussin, Good Sense Children's Cough DMThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to dextromethorphan.
 You should not use this medicine if you are also using an MAO inhibitor (such as Parnate®, Nardil®, or Marplan®) or if you have used one of these medicines in the past 2 weeks.
 Do not give any over-the-counter (OTC) cough and cold medicine to a baby or child under 4 years old.
 Using these medicines in very young children might cause serious or possibly life-threatening side effects.

 Chewable Tablet, Lozenge, Liquid, Thin Sheet, Tablet, Capsule, Liquid Filled Capsule

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.